 Transcripts can be sent electronically from the originating college to the following address: firstname.lastname@example.org.

 Due to the competitive application pool, it is recommended that an applicant starts the application process at least 1-2 months prior to the deadline dates.
+The Office of Admissions processes applications on a year-round basis.
+Applicants may apply for matriculation into the following:

 To be considered for admissions for the Summer/May semester applicants must submit their applications by March 31, 2021.